Lumy0726/RoutePePe/README.md

 Note that actual maximum value of this setting is "Buffer size".
 And RoutePePe doesn't inform that actual value is changed to "Buffer size", so please be careful.
-Setting this value does not require reset, therefore you can change latency while connection is on by changing this and "Buffer resync" options.
+Setting this value does not require reset, therefore you can change latency while connection is on by changing this value.
-Of course such behavior cause resync (audio dropout) at that moment.
+Of course such behavior cause resync (audio dropout) at that moment, and increase "high" value of "Resync - (low, high)".
 > * Buffer resync low
 > > If buffer position goes below this, RoutePePe will do resync.
 You can just leave it as 0.